parahall/TheWikiGame/README.md

   * Continue till all articles for given depth founded.
 4. Store founded source, 4 articles, depth and winning article to parse.

+Run this algo till 500 games stored in DB and if less, run again.

 Design issue: In this project, discovered that performance of this algorithm very bad, therefore in order to improve it i consider the following algorithm changes